 The City had conducted one urban deer hunt prior to the announcement of the Home Rule pilot program, and the City administration had been disappointed with the results of the hunt.
 Participation was lower than expected, and not enough deer were taken to make an impact on the urban herd.
 The City had contacted the DNR regarding improving participation by making deer killed in the urban hunt outside of the season "bag limit" and extending the season.
 The DNR offered that the city should increase the number of urban hunting tracts within the City by reducing the size restrictions for qualifying tracts, but this option was not popular with the citizens of the city who had previously expressed safety concerns about the size of the tracts designated for hunting.
 The City decided to pursue its ideas through the Home Rule process.
 Prior to the enactment of the Home Rule legislation, the DNR was unwilling to meaningfully discuss changing the season or bag limits for municipal deer hunts.
 During the home rule process, the DNR agreed to meaningful discussions and there were several meetings/conversations between the City and the DNR about ways to improve municipal urban deer hunts.
 Ultimately, the City and DNR agreed to enlarge the season and to increase the bag limit to 7 deer, with the first deer required to be a doe and with a maximum of 2 bucks per hunter.
 These changes were ratified by the Natural Resources Commission on November 2, 2008, and ultimately no home rule legislation by the City was required.
 Based on the positive results from Charleston's modified urban deer hunt, the DNR recommended that the changes be adopted statewide and the Natural Resources Commission agreed to do so.
 The modifications have been beneficial for municipalities statewide.
+In 2024, the City Council also expanded the urban deer hunt to include bear and coyotes.

-In 2022, the City's urban deer hunts registered 137 hunters who harvested 106 deer.
-As of November 17 in the 2023 season, the City has registered 137 hunters with 61 total harvested deer.
+In 2023, the City's urban deer hunts registered 137 hunters who harvested 95 deer.
+As of November 18 in the 2024 season, the City has registered 175 hunters with 82 total harvested deer.
 The majority of the deer taken are does, which the DNR has confirmed contributes to thinning the urban herd.
+We have no data so far on bear and coyotes.